PaDPaF: Partial Disentanglement with Partially-Federated GANs: Preliminaries

 \section{Preliminaries}

-This section describes the notations we use in detail to remove ambiguity, especially since our work brings together ideas from different fields.
-We also describe the frameworks we employ in the design and training of our model, namely federated learning and generative models.
-In general, we follow prevalent machine learning notation.
-For example, parameters at time $t$ will be denoted by $\theta(t) \in \mathbb{R}^d$, where $d$ is the dimensionality of parameters.
-A set of indices from $1$ to to $M$ is denoted as $[M]=\{1, \cdots, M\}$.
-We also follow standard notation used in federated learning~\cite{Wang2021FieldGuide} and GANs~\cite{MiyatoKoyama2018cGAN}.
+This section describes the frameworks we employ to design and train our model, namely federated learning and generative models.
+We will also explain the notations we use in detail to remove ambiguity.
+Generally, we follow prevalent machine learning notation and standard notations used in federated learning~\citep{Wang2021FieldGuide} and GANs~\citep{MiyatoKoyama2018cGAN}.